Cardiacs: Heaven Born and Ever Bright and the Rough Trade debacle

-Although the band had historically been well-used to lineup changes, Cardiacs were profoundly affected by the multiple departures taking place between 1989 and 1991.
-A particular blow had been the departure of Drake, whose virtuoso keyboard skills and compositional input had made him one of the backbones of the band.
-Drake was considered irreplaceable and Cardiacs opted not to look for a new keyboard player, remaining as a quartet of two guitars, bass and drums (with Christian Hayes being replaced as second guitarist by Jon Poole who had previously played with the Cardiacs-inspired Milton Keynes band Ad Nauseam).
-While Cardiacs were still able to record more fully orchestrated music in the studio, a lack of suitable personnel (or the budget to keep them in place) meant that the live band had to change drastically.
-Abandoning several signature musical features (saxophone, assorted percussion and virtuoso keyboards), Cardiacs' live music shifted away from the wider instrumentation of the past and moved towards a more guitar-heavy, power-rock sound in line with the remaining quartet lineup.
-However, the music remained complex, if narrower in focus, and Smith recorded additional keyboard and percussion parts onto backing tapes for the band to play over.
+Remaining as a quartet of two guitars, bass and drums (with Christian Hayes being replaced as second guitarist by Jon Poole who had previously played with the Cardiacs-inspired Milton Keynes band Ad Nauseam), Cardiacs' live music shifted away from the wider instrumentation of the past and moved towards a more guitar-heavy, power-rock sound in line with the remaining quartet lineup, with additional keyboard and percussion parts recorded on backing tapes for the band to play over.

-Before 1991 was over, the revitalised band had released a new single, called "Day Is Gone", and played several concerts from October to December.
+Before 1991 was over, the band had released the single "Day Is Gone" and played several concerts from October to December.
 This year also saw the release of Songs for Ships and Irons, which compiled material from the Big Ship mini-album plus various singles and EPs.
-Also making an appearance in 1991 was the debut release by the Cardiacs spin-off, the Sea Nymphs.
-Their debut single, "Appealing to Venus", was a free bonus item with the first 500 copies of "Day Is Gone" and was subsequently sold through the fan club.
+The debut single of the Cardiacs spin-off the Sea Nymphs (previously Mr and Mrs Smith and Mr Drake), "Appealing to Venus", was a free bonus item with the first 500 copies of "Day Is Gone" and was subsequently sold through the fan club.
 The debut Sea Nymphs album, The Sea Nymphs, was released in 1992.
 Cardiacs remained active during 1992, touring frequently within the UK, including a double-headed tour with Levitation.
 On 4 June 1992 at the London Astoria, Cardiacs were supported by Radiohead.